persts/IL2BB/UseCase/Readme.md

 nactiPar0.zip is 488GB!
 Even through it appears like you can access the link through your browser, to successfully download the data you must use the [Azure (azcopy)](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) tool.

 *Note: The [UseCase] directory contains five metadata entries and images from the NACTI for demonstration purposes.
 You do not need to download the original data to test the pipeline!
-Just
+Just activate your virtual environment and
 ```code
 cd UseCase
 ```